MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 on the held object.
 If the entity was **force held** then this is how you remove the entity from their hand.

+!!! info Some actions automatically force release.
+    There are a number of ways in which a grabbable entity can be "automatically" force released:
-!!! warning Setting `simulated` to `false` on a held entity will act just like force release.
-It will then no longer be grabbable until `simulated` is set to `true` again.
+    1. **`Simulated` is set to `false`** - the entity is force released and then remains ungrabbable until `simulated` is set to `true` again.

-### Distance-based release

-If a **held entity moves too far** from a player holding it then will be **force released**.
-This can occur if the entity has scripted movement on it that moves it foo far from player.
-This can also happen if the physics system moves the object too far from the player (simple example is that if you run into a wall while holding an entity it might get flung out of your hand).
+    1. **Entity is [attached](#attaching-entities).** When an entity is attached to a player
+    1. **Entity moves too far away** - either via scripting, animation, or physics "knocking it out of the hand".

+!!! danger Despawning a held object does not send a grab release event!
+    This is a bug that may be fixed in the future.
+Be mindful of despawning assets that contain grabbable entities (you may need to clean up manually).

 ## Grab Sequence and Events